Rustin170506/blog/_posts/2024-02-01-feedback-on-cargo-info.md

     Proposal:

     - From @epage: Dependencies are mostly an implementation detail (except public) but people sometimes care, so I figure that holding off on private dependencies to --verbose might buy us more space.
-    - From @hi-rustin: How about we show all the dependencies and only show the dev-dependencies and build-dependencies for a --verbose.
+    - From @rustin-hgw-xx-7: How about we show all the dependencies and only show the dev-dependencies and build-dependencies for a --verbose.
 I guess checking its dependencies before you use it in your project would always be considered.

 3. How should we render features? [cargo-information#26]